-Martin Brunnschweiler is a brewer, publican and co-owner of the Bushy's Brewery on the Isle of Man which he founded with his sister in 1986.
-Martin is a huge fan of the horse trams, his brewery has supported the tramway operation for many years by donating large quantities of spent malted barley from the brewing process as a feed supplement to assist the upkeep and welfare of the tram horses.
+Martin Brunnschweiler is a brewer and publican, and founded the Bushy's Brewery on the Isle of Man.
+Martin is a huge fan of the horse trams, his brewery supported the tramway operation for many years by donating large quantities of spent malted barley from the brewing process as a feed supplement to assist the upkeep and welfare of the tram horses.

 Daphne Caine is a member of the House of Keys, representing the Garff constituency since 2016.
 A former journalist and public relations officer, Daphne has 20+ years' experience working in Isle of Man Government departments covering tourism, leisure and transport, roles which included promotion of the Island's heritage railways and tramways.

 Charles Guard is an author, broadcaster, film-maker, public speaker, talented musician and heritage conservationist.
 He was the chief officer of the Manx Heritage Foundation (now known as Culture Vannin) until his retirement in 2016.
 Charles continues his passion for promoting the heritage, landscape and people of the Isle of Man, work for which he received a lifetime achievement award in 2018.
 He is a trustee of the Milntown Estate near Ramsey and a non-executive director of Manx Radio.

 Edward More is a retired director of compliance, risk management and change management with 25+ years' experience working in the UK financial services sector.
 He now runs a specialist modelmaking and heritage research practice based in Hampshire.
 His leisure interests are vintage machinery, industrial heritage and British rare farm-breed conservation.